Miro382/CSharp_Weather/README.md

 # CSharp_Weather
 C# weather api

-Very easy code for retrieve weather from http://openweathermap.org/ or from http://met.no/ with few lines of code you can get temperature, wind, humidity, pressure...
+Very easy code for receive weather from http://openweathermap.org/ or from http://met.no/ with few lines of code you can get temperature, wind, humidity, pressure...

 <h4>Open Weather Map</h4>